noelboss/featherlight/README.md

 	afterContent:   $.noop,                /* Called after content is ready and has been set.
 Gets event as parameter, this contains all data */
 	afterClose:     $.noop,                /* Called after close. `this` is the featherlight instance.
 Gets event as parameter  */
 	onKeyUp:        $.noop,                /* Called on key up for the frontmost featherlight */
+	onResize:       $.noop,                /* Called after new content and when a window is resized */
 	type:           null,                  /* Specify content type.
 If unset, it will check for the targetAttrs value. */
 	contentFilters: ['jquery', 'image', 'html', 'ajax', 'text'] /* List of content filters to use to determine the content */ jquery/image/html/ajax/text: undefined /* Specify content type and data */